hpamanji/terraform-zero-to-hero-course/Day_02/02_provider_alias_configuration.md

-# Same Provider but Multiple Configurations with Aliases
+# Multiple Configurations of same Provider - usage of Aliases

+We can have more than one provider block (with same provider name) in our configuration file, and use alias to refer them differently in our resource blocks.

+**Use Case:**

 Let's say, we have a requirement to create multiple EC2 instances in different AWS regions.